albertodepaola/logAnalysis/README.md

 ```SQL
 refresh materialized view concurrently log_view_mat with data;
 ```
-Execute this refresh at leat once a day.
+Execute this refresh at least once a day.
 TODO: add to cron job or to a insert trigger in the log table.

 ```SQL
 create materialized view errors_per_day